Riverside South, Manhattan: Approval process and objections

 The final project size was 6.1 e6sqft—with an option for 1.8 e6sqft of television studios on the two southern blocks—as well as a park and improvements to the existing Freedom Place.
 Goldberger wrote that the final plan "stands a real chance of being a cause for celebration rather than embarrassment."
 The media estimated that Riverside South.
 Manhattan West, and the Capital Cities/ABC project would collectively house between 15,000 and 20,000 residents.
 There was to be a 1 acre park at the confluence of the three developments.
 The first phase of Riverside South called for four 18-to-40-story towers between 65th and 69th streets, with about 1,600 apartments.
 Ultimately, the development was planned to include 16 buildings with 5,700 apartments, in addition to a 23 acre park and 1.8 million square feet of retail.

 By March 1993, Trump was applying for tax abatements and funding from the New York state government; at the time, he owed the city $4.4 million in back taxes.
-Philip Johnson was hired as one of the development's architects that November.
-After the Riverside South plan was approved, Trump and proponents of Riverside South wanted the federal government to provide $80 million for the West Side Highway's relocation, but this funding was delayed for several years.
-Other opponents were upset by the decision to close the West Side Highway's northbound entrance and exit ramps at 72nd Street and fought to deny the highway project any funding.
+Along with Costas Kondylis, Philip Johnson was hired as one of the development's architects that November.
+Opponents sought to deny the highway project any funding, thinking that would stop the development.